-Three completed questionnaires were returned to RQIA from staff and a resident's representative.
-Respondents described their level of satisfaction with this aspect of care as very satisfied or satisfied.
+One completed questionnaire was returned to RQIA anonymously.
+The respondent described their level of satisfaction with this aspect of care as neither satisfied nor unsatisfied.

 There were examples of good practice found throughout the inspection in relation to the culture and ethos of the home, listening to and valuing residents and taking account of the views of residents.